9To5Civil

 Masonry Stem Wall

-Typically, masonry stem walls are opted for as it’s the best choice for all types of residential houses, regardless of where they are located.
-However, there is one disadvantage and that is, it needs more supervision and construction resources.
+Typically, block stem walls are optioned as it’s the best choice for all types of residential houses, regardless of where they are located.
+However, there is one disadvantage and that is, block stem walls need more supervision and construction resources.

 2. Wood Stem Wall Foundation